Are you in search of some feedback team building activities?

 #5.
 Anonymous Box

-This is a simple yet effective tool for collecting honest feedback from employees, fostering a culture of openness and improvement.
+This is a simple yet effective tool for collecting honest feedback from employees.
+It fosters a culture of openness and improvement.

 Time: Ongoing